4 min read

 How Can Leaders Apply Satir’s Change Model For Organizational Change?

-Before integrating Satir’s Change Model methodology, in the first place, are your employees ready for change?
+Before integrating Satir’s Change Model methodology, as a leader, ask yourself are your employees ready for change?

 Get the answers to the most frequently asked questions about organizational change in this guide. >>

-Here’s how leaders can approach each stage of the Satir model to lead change:
+Here’s how leaders can approach each stage of the Satir change model to lead the process:

 • In the Late Status Quo phase, leaders should assess the current state and prepare for change.
 They should identify both strengths and underlying issues and communicate with the team to build flexibility.